Tuesday’s Tip: Effective Backups

 There are few things that can ruin your productivity like losing the hard drive on your computer.
 Here are a few tips that work well for me when it comes to backing up my computer.

-1. Take some time to imagine the worst case scenario and how you would handle it.
-For example, what would you do if your laptop was dropped?
-What would you need to do if it was stolen?
+- Take some time to imagine the worst case scenario and how you would handle it.
+For example, what would you do if your laptop were dropped?
+What would you need to do if it were stolen?

-2. Make sure you have some type of offsite backup.
+- Make sure you have some type of off-site backup.
 I put a copy of important files on a DVD and put it in a bank lockbox.
-I only do this once or twice a year, but it gives me something to go back to if necessary.
+I only do this once or twice a year, but it gives me something to go back to, if necessary.

-3. Use an external hard drive for backup.
+- Use an external hard drive for backup.
 This is usually a lot faster than backing up to DVDs or CDs.
-The easier a backup is to do the more often you’ll do it.
+The easier a backup is to do, the more often you’ll do it.

 Any software recommendations for doign the daily hard drive backups?